Ultimate Coffee Machine UK Buyer's Guide

 With the pod machines, a major disadvantage is that you are limited to the types of coffee pods made by the manufacturer of the machine.
 Now although they provide a decent range of pods, they are still limited in choice to the most popular coffee drinks.

 Another option with this type of machine is that you can also buy fresh whole coffee beans, use a grinder and then add them to your machine.
 This really opens up the full range of all the coffee drink types that are available.

 These cost around £75-150 on average and the more advanced ones cost £400-500.

-These are the most popular household buy in the UK, and De'Longhi the Italian brand is the most popular choice.
+These are the most popular household machines to buy in the UK, and De'Longhi the Italian brand is the most popular choice.
 The bottom line with this type is that they make the all important "espresso."